joelNguyenn1010/weather-widgets/README.md

 * API Key

-For the purpose of testing for Koala, I've pushed the .env to the repo that include the API key and API URL and of course on PROD: never push .env to the repo
+For the purpose of testing for Koala, I've pushed the .env to the repo that include the API key and API URL

 # Get started